FV510 Warrior: Description

 The Warrior is driven by a Perkins-Rolls-Royce V8 Condor engine through a four-speed automatic gearbox.
 It is capable of a road speed of 46 mph.
 The Warrior has the speed and performance to keep up with a Challenger 2 main battle tank over the most difficult terrain.

 The vehicle is fitted with a two-man GKN Sankey turret, armed with a non-stabilised L21A1 30 mm RARDEN cannon capable of destroying some APCs at a maximum range of 1500 m, and an L94A1 EX-34 7.62 mm Hughes Helicopters coaxial chain gun.
 It is fitted with two clusters of four defensive grenade launchers (usually used with Visual and Infrared Screening Smoke – VIRSS).

 All Warrior Infantry Section Vehicles are now equipped with Bowman radios, which replaced the earlier Clansman radios, for enhanced communications, command and control.
 When first introduced, the vehicles were fitted with passive image intensifier night vision sights.
 These have since been replaced with Thales Optronics Battle Group Thermal Imaging (BGTI) sights to upgrade night fighting capabilities, with 8× magnification.
 As of 2007, 350 vehicles were fitted with BGTI.

+The Warrior Capability Sustainable Programme was cancelled in 2021.
+The British Army has indicated that the Warrior will be replaced by the Boxer armoured fighting vehicle.